Ambien Overdose – The Signs, Symptoms, And Treatment Options

 - Impaired thinking

-These symptoms may also worsen if you or your loved one has taken alcohol or another drug alongside Ambien.
+These symptoms may worsen if alcohol or other drugs are taken alongside Ambien.

 How Much Ambien Does It Take To Overdose?

-The usual dose of Ambien is 5-10 mg once every night just before sleeping.
-Because it is a very powerful medication, you may consider anything more as an overdose.
-The fatal dose can be way higher than this.
-Nevertheless, the dose which is fatal for one person may not be the same for another.
+The usual dose of Ambien is 5-10 mg once every evening just before sleeping.
+Because of the powerful nature of the drug patients may consider anything more as an overdose although a fatal dose may be much higher.
+Nevertheless, the dose which may be fatal for one person may not be the same for another.
 Doctors say a dose of 400 mg is enough to produce some toxic effects.
-However, it may not kill you if you get emergency treatment in time.
+However, it may not be fatal if emergency treatment is provided in time.

 Who Is Most At Risk And Why?